digitalutsc/islandora_web_annotations/README.md

 ## Configuration

-This module requires specific configurations for different content models and 'solution packs.
+This module requires specific configurations for different content models and solution packs.
 Please see the [project wiki documentation](https://github.com/digitalutsc/islandora_web_annotations/wiki) for guides on how to configure for specific content models and solution packs.

 ## Maintainers/Sponsors
 Current maintainers: